The Burning Plain: Production

 The Burning Plain was written and directed by Guillermo Arriaga in his directorial debut after writing the screenplays for director Alejandro González Iñárritu's films Amores perros (2000), 21 Grams (2003), and Babel (2006).
 Arriaga said that he wanted to write a script for himself to direct after 11 years of scriptwriting.
 The writer-director described the premise, "There are very intense love stories here that take place in different places and times, with characters trying to find the healing powers of love, forgiveness and redemption."
 Arriaga wrote the story of The Burning Plain to weave together multipart story strands.
 The film was financed by 2929 Productions, and Constantini Films and The Weinstein Company purchased the rights to distribute The Burning Plain in Latin America.
-The film will have a budget of under $20 million.
+The film had a budget of under $20 million.
 The Burning Plain began filming in New Mexico on November 5, 2007.
 Other filming took place in Portland and Depoe Bay in Oregon.